 Your home is supposed to be a safe environment, but is yours as safe as you think?
 Your home may have hazards with the potential to cause significant injury or illness when you telework.
-Your organization may provide guidelines for teleworking, but no one is going to inspect your home for hazards-the safety of your remote work is in your hands.
+Your organization may provide guidelines for teleworking; however, the Safety Office is not going to inspect your home for hazards.
 It is important you conduct periodic hazard assessments, identify possible hazards, and take action to address them.
-This one pager provides you information on assessing your home and ensuring it is safe.
+This one pager provides information on assessing your home and ensuring it is safe.